 Ph.D., University of California, San Diego

-Dr. Zachary Brittsan specializes in the history of modern Mexico, particularly political culture in rural Jalisco between 1855 and 1876.
-His book, Popular Politics and Rebellion in Mexico (Vanderbilt University Press, 2015),focuses on the career of a mestizo bandit, Manuel Lozada, who defied state and federal authorities for more than fifteen years.
-Dr. Brittsan’s research pursues an understanding of peasant cultures by exploring regional conceptualizations of community and questioning the liberal values with which such communities are sometimes associated.
-He further analyzes agrarian disputes, religious negotiation, regional mafias, and Mexico’s public sphere as they relate to the Lozada rebellion.
+Dr. Zachary Brittsan specializes in the history of modern Mexico, particularly culture and society in nineteenth-century Jalisco.
+His first book, Popular Politics and Rebellion in Mexico (Vanderbilt University Press, 2015) focused on the career of a mestizo bandit, Manuel Lozada, who defied state and federal authorities for more than fifteen years.
+Dr. Brittsan's research pursued an understanding of peasant cultures by exploring rural conceptualizations of community and questioning the liberal values with which such communities are sometimes associated.
+He further analyzed agrarian disputes, religious negotiation, regional mafias, and Mexico's public sphere as they related to the Lozada rebellion.